Here’s a look at the 2003 CIA leak involving then-operative Valerie Plame and senior members of the George W. Bush

-October 12, 2005 - Judith Miller testifies for over an hour before a federal grand jury about a second conversation she had with Libby.
+October 12, 2005 - Miller testifies for over an hour before a federal grand jury about a second conversation she had with Libby.

-October 28, 2005 - Scooter Libby is indicted on one count of obstruction of justice and two counts each of perjury and making false statements.
+October 28, 2005 - Libby is indicted on one count of obstruction of justice and two counts each of perjury and making false statements.
 He resigns his position at the White House.

-November 3, 2005 - Scooter Libby pleads not guilty at his arraignment and is released on his own recognizance.
+November 3, 2005 - Libby pleads not guilty at his arraignment and is released on his own recognizance.

 April 26, 2006 - Rove makes his fifth and final appearance before the federal grand jury investigating the leak.

-June 13, 2006 - Karl Rove is told by special counsel Patrick Fitzgerald that he will not be charged in the CIA leak case, according to Robert Luskin, Rove's lawyer.
+June 13, 2006 - Rove is told by special counsel Patrick Fitzgerald that he will not be charged in the CIA leak case, according to Robert Luskin, Rove’s lawyer.

-July 13, 2006 - Valerie Plame and her husband Joseph Wilson file a lawsuit in U.S. District Court against Dick Cheney, Karl Rove and Lewis "Scooter" Libby.
-The suit alleges that they conspired to ruin Plame's career in order to seek revenge against Wilson for criticizing the Bush administration's motives in Iraq.
+July 13, 2006 - Plame and her husband file a lawsuit in US District Court against Cheney, Rove and Libby.
+The suit alleges that they conspired to ruin Plame’s career in order to seek revenge against Wilson for criticizing the Bush administration’s motives in Iraq.

-September 7, 2006 - Former Deputy Secretary of State Richard Armitage publicly acknowledges for the first time that he was the source who first revealed Valerie Plame's identity to Robert Novak, which he said he did inadvertently.
+September 7, 2006 - Former Deputy Secretary of State Richard Armitage publicly acknowledges for the first time that he was the source who first revealed Plame's identity to Robert Novak, which he said he did inadvertently.
 His name is added to the Plame/Wilson lawsuit a week later.

 January 16, 2007 - Libby’s trial begins.